larsvandriel/Datics-Butterfly-Project/README.md

 This installs all the libraries necessary to run the notebooks smoothly.

 ## Download the necessary data files
+**NOT RECOMMENDED** It is way easier to just download the raw data files and place them at their designated spots (data/raw)

-It is also necessary to download the necessary data files for the notebooks to work with.
+You can also download the necessary data files for the notebooks using DVC.
 First it is important to have read permissions for the Datics Google Drive, and being invited by e-mail, not by invite link.
 Then, you can open a command line interface in the `datics-butterfly-project` folder again and type in:
 ```
 dvc pull
 ```